Staff in the Department of French

 Professor Christopher Lloyd, MA PGCE Oxon; PhD Warwick

-My research covers two main areas, reflected in the six books, four edited volumes of conference proceedings and many refereed articles which I have published, as well as unpublished lectures and conference papers: (a) the late nineteenth-century novel; (b) fiction, film and culture in France since the Second World War.
+My research covers two main areas, reflected in the six books, five edited volumes of conference proceedings and many refereed articles which I have published, as well as unpublished lectures and conference papers: (a) the late nineteenth-century novel; (b) fiction, film and culture in France since the Second World War.

 My latest book is a monograph on the film director Henri-Georges Clouzot, published by Manchester University Press in 2007.
-Future projects include a comparative study of Robert Louis Stevenson and Guy de Maupassant, and a comparative study of World War Two narratives published in France and elsewhere.
+Future projects include a comparative study of Robert Louis Stevenson and Guy de Maupassant, and a co-authored study of World War Two narratives published in France and elsewhere.

 - 2007 Henri-Georges Clouzot, Manchester University Press, ix + 190 pp.